willy2k69/quick-box/README.md

 * Customized Seedbox Dashboard located at https://SERVER_IP/
 * HTTPs Downloads directory (https://SERVER_IP/${username}.downloads)
 * Obscures ports for ssh and ftp. __SSH = 4747__ | __FTP = 5757__ (note, this is not for security reasons... it's simply a means to reduce bad bot hits from all over the web)
+* Creates a limited shell access environment.
+This gives your additional created users the ability to interact with their seedbox via ssh on port 4747 w/o having access to other users shells and/or root/sudo commands and functions.

 ## Installed software
 * ruTorrent 3.7 + official plugins